Inflation soared to highest rate in 40 years as prices rose 7% in past year - NewsBreak

 Yet for now, the supply problems have persisted, and though there are signs that they are loosening in some industries, Powell acknowledged that progress has been limited.
 He noted that many cargo ships remain docked outside the port of Los Angeles and Long Beach, the nation’s largest, waiting to unload.

-With the Biden administration facing public discontent over the rise in inflation, President Joe Biden has said his administration’s investments in ports, roads, bridges and other infrastructure would help ease inflation by loosening some snarled supply chains.TENSIONS RISING: Hot mic catches Fauci calling GOP senator ‘a moron’
+With the Biden administration facing public discontent over the rise in inflation, President Joe Biden has said his administration’s investments in ports, roads, bridges and other infrastructure would help ease inflation by loosening some snarled supply chains.Ground beef recalled in 7 states due to possible E. coli

 In the meantime, many restaurants have been passing some of their higher labor and food costs on to their customers in the form of higher prices.
 So far, many consumers seem willing to pay more.
 Gene Lee, CEO of Darden Restaurants, which owns Olive Garden and other brands, told investors recently that this is “the toughest inflationary environment we’ve seen in years.”